SharePoint/sp-dev-docs/docs/sp-add-ins/handle-security-tokens-in-provider-hosted-low-trust-sharepoint-add-ins.md

 - The realm GUID of the SharePoint farm or SharePoint Online tenancy to which the add-in is seeking access.

 The TokenHelper.cs (or .vb) file has code that creates this request.
-For an example of PHP code that does this, see  [SharePoint 2013: Perform operations on SharePoint Document Library from PHP site](http://code.msdn.microsoft.com/office/SharePoint-2013-Perform-8a78b8ef/sourcecode?fileId=117521&amp;pathId=1932320454).
+For an example of PHP code that does this, see  [SharePoint: Perform operations on SharePoint Document Library from PHP site](http://code.msdn.microsoft.com/office/SharePoint-2013-Perform-8a78b8ef/sourcecode?fileId=117521&amp;pathId=1932320454).